Taylor Heinicke Player Prop Bets for NFL Week 8 | Washington vs. Denver 10/31/2021

 Recent Performances

-- In last week's matchup with the Packers, Heinicke completed 67.6% of his passes for 268 yards, while throwing one touchdown with one interception.
+- In last week's matchup with the Packers, Heinicke completed 67.6% of his pass attempts for 268 yards, while tossing one touchdown with one interception.

-- He also carried the ball 10 times for 95 yards, averaging 9.5 yards per carry on the ground.
+- He tacked on 10 carries for 95 yards, averaging 9.5 yards per carry.

-- Heinicke has thrown for 698 yards (232.7 ypg), completing 59% of his passes and collecting two touchdown passes and four interceptions over his last three games.
+- Heinicke has racked up 698 passing yards (232.7 per game) and has a 59% completion percentage (69-for-117) over his last three appearances, tossing two touchdowns and four interceptions.

 Heinicke's Washington Teammates